 Small Lagoon in El Nido

-2. Enjoy epic motorbike rides
+2. Enjoy epic scooter rides

-If for you this is a must-do in the Philippines, the best places are Siargao, Siquijor, Bohol, Camiguin, and Romblon.
+If this is a must-do for you in the Philippines, the best places are Siargao, Siquijor, Bohol, Camiguin, and Romblon.

 3. Visit some of the best beaches in Asia